6 Discrete Probability Distributions

 Mean and Standard Deviation of the Binomial Distribution

-Recall that the formula for the expected value of a discrete random variable is \[ E(X) = \mu = \sum xP(x) \]
+Recall that the formula for the expected value of a discrete random variable is \[ E(X) = \mu = \sum xP(X) \]

-If we substitute in the binomial formula for \(P(x)\) in the formula for expected value we get1 \[ \begin{align*} E(X) &= \mu = \sum_{x=0}^n x \frac{n!}{x!(n-x)!}p^x(1-p)^{n-x}\\ & {= np} \end{align*} \]
+If we substitute in the binomial formula for \(P(X)\) in the formula for expected value we get[^2] \[ \begin{align*} E(X) &= \mu = \sum_{x=0}^n x \frac{n!}{x!(n-x)!}p^x(1-p)^{n-x}\\ & {= np} \end{align*} \]

 So if we know the random variable is binomial, the expected value is just \(E(X) =np\).